 "Engine of Impact is an essential handbook for every aspiring social sector leader and philanthropist.
 Creating social impact is an art and a science, requiring investments of heart and mind.
 Meehan and Jonker's outstanding analysis combines the intense rigor of business strategy with the critical soft skills of courage and creativity to equip us with the toolkit necessary for transformative social change."

-—Laura Arrillaga-Andreessen, Founder, laaf.org, author, Giving 2.0, Founder and Chairman, Stanford Center on Philanthropy and Civil Society, and Founder and Chairman, Silicon Valley Social Venture Fund
+—Laura Arrillaga-Andreessen, Founder, laaf.org, author, Giving 2.0, Founder and Chairman, Stanford Center on Philanthropy and Civil Society, and Founder and Board Chair Emeritus, Silicon Valley Social Venture Fund

 "Building and leading great non-profits is a socially vital—but managerially daunting—endeavor.
 Enter Bill Meehan and Kim Jonker who, in simple and lively prose, draw upon deep research and lived experience to deliver the essential field guide on how to do it right.
 All of us—donors, volunteers, board members, executives, citizens—are in their debt."

-—Dominic Barton, Global Managing Partner, McKinsey & Company
+—Dominic Barton, Global Managing Partner Emeritus, McKinsey & Company

 "In an era when the work of nonprofits is ever more essential, Meehan and Jonker deliver critical insights, strategic guidance, and inspirational lessons from the front lines.
 Readers will benefit enormously from their candor and clear-headed wisdom.
 We're awash in business books, but the nonprofit sector has been wanting for its own evidence-based guide.
 In Engine of Impact, they have it.
 I strongly recommend this book for nonprofit leaders, funders, and anyone seeking to optimize humanitarian impact."